 Specialized Surgical Care in a Comfortable Environment

 As oral and maxillofacial surgeons, Drs.
-Glenn and Stern have expertise in wisdom tooth removal, dental implant surgery, bone grafting and oral pathology (cysts and tumors of the jaws and mouth).
+Glenn and Hicks have expertise in wisdom tooth removal, dental implant surgery, bone grafting and oral pathology (cysts and tumors of the jaws and mouth).
 They are also experienced in the management of facial trauma.

 Our staff is trained in assisting with Intravenous (IV) sedation or outpatient general anesthesia in our state-of-the-art office setting.
 Patients are continuously monitored during and after surgery.